muritane/coordination-architecture/load-bearing_theory_stack.md

 * environments are non‑stationary,
 * and repeated action must remain viable.

-The stack does not prescribe goals.
+The stack does **not** prescribe goals.
 It specifies the **structural preconditions** that must already hold for claims about action, agency, responsibility, evaluation, or optimization to be coherent at all.

 ---

-## Primitive Commitments (Non‑Negotiable)
+## Primitive Commitments (Non‑Negotiable Constraints)

-All subsequent structure follows from these facts:
+All subsequent structure follows from these constraints:

 1. **Execution is irreversible.** Acting destroys information and eliminates alternatives.
 2. **Resources are bounded.** No system can sense, model, interpret, or act on everything.